gabriele-h/almapipo/README.md

 At the time I write this: A lot!

-Currently I am not implementing all the APIs with some kind of grand scheme, but as I need them.
+I am not implementing all the APIs with some kind of grand scheme, but as I need them.
 If you want and are able to contribute, I will be happy to receive your pull requests.
 Or you can try using the generic functions included in `setup_rest.py`.
 If both is not an option: